egor-tensin/notes/markdown.md

         Code blocks inside lists are indented with 4 * (list nesting level + 1) spaces.

+* Don't mix fenced code blocks with indented code blocks in a single document.

 In a table, | the | first row | is underlined.
 ----------- | --- | --------- | --------------
 Leftmost    | and | rightmost | vertical